Public Hearings

 6. Public presentations may be made verbally, in writing, or both, with copies of written submission being filed with the County Manager;

-7. Presentations shall be directed to the chair and be limited to five (5) minutes in duration unless there is consent by the members to extend this limit;
+7. Presentations shall be directed to the chair and be limited to five (5) minutes in duration;

 8. Persons making presentations may be questioned by Council and Administration for clarification, however, Council shall not enter into debate during a Public Hearing;